Chandrajith/phoneRepo/README.md

   - README.md   ~ This current file
   - CodeBook.md ~ Describes the variables, transformation on the data
   - tidydata.csv ~ Generated tidy dataset.
+  - run_analysis.R  ~ The R script for getting and cleaning data.

 ### Running the script